 Narnia, Asteroid B-612, Middle Earth, and Earthsea.
 I’ve spent a lot of time in each of these places.
-I’ve also been to more than fifty countries on earth, on every continent except Antartica.
+I’ve also been to more than fifty countries on earth; on every continent except Antartica.
 But the imaginary places shaped me more than the real places.
 So I decided to create an imaginary place where reality could be experienced and I could share insights other people gave to me.
 That’s the completed five volumes of the Verduran Pentology.
 One day I hope to make a box for it to show off all the great art work Anna Coleman did in preparation for it.
 It turns out that making a box is as complicated as writing a book.
 Maybe by 2024….

 Also, I’ve felt that our American story has not been adequately presented to millennials and following generations, so I embedded the Verdura series in 19th century America and I wrote a book on the American Revolutionary War.
-I didn’t expect that to be the first of another series, but that’s what it became.
-So now two books are written in that series.
-I’ll be posting here about the writing of Book 2, The Blood of Patriots and Tyrants, so you can come with me on that journey.
-But read the book first!
-Otherwise, you’ll be upset by the spoilers.
-I’ve almost completed the third book in the series, The Liberty of the Whole Earth (another Jefferson quotation), and I’ve begun planning and researching the fourth and final book, Fire as Their Element, that will take us up to 1806––twenty-five years after the Battle of Yorktown.
+I didn’t expect that book to be the first of another series, but it became the Young America series; currently three published and one to go.
+I’m planning and researching the fourth and final book, Fire as Their Element, that will take us up to 1806––twenty-five years after the Battle of Yorktown.
 But you never know.
-Once you begin exploring history, you find there’s a lot to learn – and quite a bit to unlearn as well!
+Once you begin exploring history, you find there’s a lot to learn––and quite a bit to unlearn as well!

 I’ve taught students from high school to retirement ages and not found any who were not spoken to by stories.
 And since I love stories myself, that’s what I wanted to make.
 Now I live at the foot of the Rockies in Colorado, and get to hike in them while scheming and dreaming up new stories about old and new worlds.

 Okay, here’s a little more stuff my family said I had to put in.